axeldelafosse/dj-data-converter/README.md

 > This is a fork of [digital-dj-tools/dj-data-converter](https://github.com/digital-dj-tools/dj-data-converter) with some additional features.
 > This version converts the key, the label and the color of the tracks.
 If you want to use it, you need to compile and package the app yourself.

-> I'm planning to add more features to this fork.
-For example, I want to add the ability to improve your Traktor collection.
-> You will be able to write the classic key to Traktor's "Key Text".
-You will be able to copy the tempo, cue points and other information from a regular file to its stem file (or vice versa).

 ## Features

 | Feature                                                      | ✅  |